-If you still can’t sign into the Samsung Account, try signing in on the web and check two-step verification.
+If you still can’t sign into the Samsung Account, try signing in on the web and checking two-step verification.

-5. Sign in on the web and check two-step verification
+5. Sign in on the web and check the two-step verification

 Also, you can tweak Account recovery methods just in case.
 If you forgot your password and can’t access your email for some reason to reset it, there are multiple options you can use to restore your Samsung Account.